 The Rongai Route is flatter than the other Mt.
 Kilimanjaro routes

 Summit night from Kibo Hut is steep and follows the same path taken by Marangu trekkers which passes Gilman’s Point to Uhuru Peak.

 Due to its remote setting the Rongai Route receives the least traffic of all the routes on Kilimanjaro.

 The Rongai Route descends via the Marangu trail.

 |People in Group||1-2||3-5||6-8||9+|

-Our Kilimanjaro adventure starts the Moment you land at Kilimanjaro international Airport, You will be met by our staff at the airport and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation in Parkview inn Hotel http://www.pvim.com/ from where there are great views of the mountain.
-You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa
+All trekkers need to organize their own flight to Kilimanjaro international Airport [JRO].
+From JRO you will be met by our staff and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation from where there are great views of the mountain.
+You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa.

 Late Breakfast, enjoy the morning at Simba camp proceed with the hiking very slowly acclimatize your body until you reach Second cave (3450M ) for hot lunch.
 Afternoon relax at second cave with dinner and overnight.

 After breakfast then continues up towards Kibo, reaching Kikelwa Cave at about 3600 metres.
 The views start to open up and you begin to feel you’re on a really big mountain!
 Water is in the obvious stream below the cave, although you might have to wander downhill a way to find some.
 Overnight at 3rd Cave camp (Kikelewa Caves).